open-zaak/open-zaak-market-consultation/GOVERNANCE.md

 The technical steering team has the joint responsibility to:

 * Provide technical direction for the codebase
-* Maintain a technical roadmap, an architecure and coding principles
+* Maintain a technical roadmap, architecture and coding principles
 * Resolve issues in development or conflicts between contributors
 * Managing and planning releases
 * Controlling rights to Open Zaak assets such as source repositories